LeastAuthority/magic-crystal/protocol.md

 In addition, using a PKI also means that public/private keys are assigned to (partially) identified individuals.
 The advantage of using Magic Wormhole is that they do not need to disclose this to any other parties.

+> - The biggest pain-point for security with Dark Crystal is when returning shards during recovery, we need to be sure we are sending them to the right person.
+This might be a situation where the secret owner has lost their computer and has limited ways they can confirm their identity.
+Magic Wormhole gives us an easy-to-use and secure way to do out-of-band authentication.
+> - Is it worth mentioning the possibility that Magic Wormhole could be used to receive shards in the browser without the 'custodians' needing to install anything?
+I don't know whether some of the protocol details below would make this difficult / impossible.
+But this would greatly broaden who i can choose as a trusted contact, and give it an advantage over other platforms / protocols.
+>

 Application Specifications
 --------------------------